YU000jp/logseq-plugin-default-template/readme.md

    - Quickly insert a template by executing a shortcut while editing a block.
 1. Completion of journal template
    > Use this template if the journal template is not applied when journal single page is opened.
+1. 🖊️ Ability to insert creation date/time properties into the default template
+   - Optional functionality to automatically insert a property containing a creation date or time in a markdown file (page).
+1. 👣 **Footprint** Feature
+   - Optional feature to automatically insert a property in the markdown file (page) with the date and time of the last opening.

 ## Demo